reactjs/react.dev/content/blog/2014-10-14-introducing-react-elements.md

 `ReactElement` is the primary API of React.
 Making it faster has shown to give us several times faster renders on common benchmarks.
 The API tweaks in this release helps us get there.

-Continue reading if you want all the nitty gritty details...
+Continue reading if you want all the nitty gritty details…

 ## New Terminology {#new-terminology}